commercionetwork/commercionetwork/docs/x/bank/blocked-accounts.md

 ## Adding a blocked account
 In order to add an account as blocked you need to be the [government](../government/README.md).
 If you are, you can then perform the [account blocking transaction](./tx/account-blocking.md).

+## Unlocking a blocked account
+In order to unlock a previously blocked account you need to be the [government](../government/README.md).
+If you are, you can then perform the [account unlocking transaction](./tx/account-unlock.md).